 Reform agency authority to transfer line item funds between budgets: State agencies have the authority, subject to approval from the Department of Administration, to transfer funds between line items of their budgets in order to balance revenues with expenditures within a budget.
-A recent use of this transfer authority has exposed a lack of oversight and accountability by the Legislature in this policy.
-The Superintendent of Public Instruction has announced his intention to use \$10 million in excess "additional state aid" revenue from the state general fund (see above) to fund a new tutoring program.
-This transfer authority was not intended to allow agency heads to circumvent the appropriations process to use "found money" to create new programs.
+In FY 2005, the Superintendent of Public Instruction used this authority last year to transfer \$10 million in excess "additional state aid" revenue from the state general fund to fund a new tutoring program.
+The budget transfer authority was not intended to allow agency heads to circumvent the appropriations process to use "found money" to create new programs.
 The Legislature should reform this policy to maintain the integrity of the appropriations process.

-Manage the general fund exposure to additional state aid costs: "Additional state aid" is money that the state pays to school districts in recognition of what residential property taxpayers would pay were it not for the 35% homeowner's rebate and the one-percent constitutional cap on primary taxes.
+Manage the general fund exposure to additional state aid costs: "Additional state aid" is money that the state pays to school districts in recognition of what residential property taxpayers would pay were it not for the homeowner's rebate and the one-percent constitutional cap on primary taxes.
 Despite efforts to contain property tax growth through the state's adherence to the truth-in-taxation laws (TNT), growth in local school district property taxes for desegregation/OCR, excess utilities, career ladder, and transportation will result in increased exposure to the state general fund.
-For FY 2005, the Legislature appropriated \$296,669,700 in additional state aid.
-The state should minimize its exposure to homeowner rebate and one-percent cap costs by capping local school district levies that are outside the school district equalization system.
+For FY 2007, the Legislature appropriated \$324,224,300 in additional state aid.
+The Governor's veto of HB2143 in 2005 and SB1206 in 2006 prevented some progress on this issue.
+The state should minimize its exposure to homeowner rebate and one-percent cap costs by capping or phasing out local school district levies that are outside the public school equalization system.